The average pay for a Certified Professional Coder (CPC) with Medicaid & Medicare Billing skills is $24.36 per hour.

-The average pay for a Certified Professional Coder (CPC) at Humana, Inc. With Medicaid & Medicare Billing skills is $49,670 per year.
+The average pay for a Certified Professional Coder (CPC) with Medicaid & Medicare Billing skills is $47,000 per year.

 Job Description for Certified Professional Coder (CPC)